joinpursuit/Pursuit-Core-Web/react_2/redux_1/README.md

 `counterActions` processes the action type with an optional payload (not provided here, because we're just incrementing, but this is where we'd put the user object if we wanted to add a new one).
 We utilize another Redux function, `dispatch`, in our React components to pass these actions into our reducers and update our global state.

 **Reducers**, then, process actions, assemble a new state based on what the actions tell them to do, and send that new state to the store.
 They are the middleman between our actions and our store.
-Remember in previous assignments when we copied the state, assembled a new one, and only *then* passed it into setState?
-Reducers are where we do that stuff.

 To keep ourselves organized, we can have multiple reducers representing different parts of our global state.
 Currently, there is only one, called `count`.
 Looking inside `count.js`, we will see a single function being exported: